Do you have an old sweater kicking around that you never wear?

 You will be amazed at what fun things you can do with a small piece of felted wool.

-Mini sweater balls, mistletoe, Valentine hearts, laundry dryer balls, hand warmers and so much more!
+Mini sweater balls, mistletoe, Valentine hearts, laundry dryer balls, hand warmers, and much more!

-Click on the links above to see the whole project tutorials.
+Click on the links above to see the whole project tutorial.

 Go find a lonely sweater and and make something fun!